 Famous Players did indeed originally run the Rideau Centre Cinemas, not Cineplex (at least not until Cineplex briefly took it over after acquiring FP until it turned the theatre over to Empire).

-An older photo of the Civic, then under Famous Players management, can be seen here.
+A photo of the Capitol Square as a Famous Players theatre can be seen here.

 As seen in the photo above, the Rio was once part of the Odeon chain during the 1940s and the early 1950s.